VeyGudTek/Social_Butterfly_Experience_Scripts/README.md

 <p align="center">
   <img src="./Images/process_2.png" width = 75% >
 </p>
 &emsp;After refining the existing base mechanics, they needed to be implemented into the actual level.
-At this point, the game needed to be a playable prototype, so a start, end, and movement through the level were added.
+At this point, the game needed to be a playable prototype, so a start, an end, and movement through the level were added.
 <p align="center">
   <br>
   <img src="./Images/process_3.png" width = 75% >